... A male teacher was on yard duty at Langwarrin Secondary College when a group of girls aged around 16 started yelling at each other.

 Students surrounded the girls, and a few looked at the teacher - who watched on from behind them - to see why he wasn't trying to calm things down.

-One said he heard him say of the girls being attacked: "B's a smart chick, and she knows what she's going to get herself into."
+One said he heard the male teacher say of the girls being attacked: "B's a smart chick, and she knows what she's going to get herself into."

-Editor : he probably meant that he believed that she was too smart a girl to get involved in a fight.
+BadAppleBullies Editor : the teacher probably meant that he believed that B was too smart a girl to get involved in a fight.

-Another said he was smiling as if enjoying the show, although the judge and the VCAT colleague decided he was probably just smiling because he was nervous.
+Another student said the teacher was smiling as if enjoying the show, although the judge and the VCAT colleague decided he was probably just smiling because he was nervous.

 For three minutes - as measured by surveillance cameras - the teacher hung back, behind the circle of watching students.

 The teacher would have been observing what was going on.

 He probably thought that it would inflame the situation if he got involved.